stefandecimelli/stefandecimelli.github.io/about.md

 ---

 I am blogging now, watch out!
-Time to make every thought I have available on the internet for everyone to see, because they're taking up too much space in the dome.
+Time to make every thought I have available on the internet for everyone to see, because they're taking up too much space in my dome.

-I love making lists, so here's a general list of things I like:
+I'm a software developer / programmer for work, and a serial hobbyist when I have the time to be.

-- Sci-Fi and Fantasy
+I also love making lists, so here's a general list of things I like:
-  - especially:
+- Sci-Fi and Fantasy Books
-    - Dune
+  - Especially:
     - Game of Thrones
     - Lord of the Rings
     - Harry Potter
-- History and classics
+    - Dune
-- Video games
+- Watching sports
-- Hockey
+  - I'm an Arsenal fan, try not to cry about it!
-  - I'm a Leafs fan, try not to cry about it!
+  - I'm also a Leafs fan, this one I cry about...
 - Programming
-- Cooking and grilling
+- Video games

-And some posts about me:
+Some posts specifically about me:
 <ul>
   {% for post in site.posts %}
     {% if post.url contains "meta" %}